Finnbalor

 Summary

-Finnbalor placed One Flew Over the Cuckoo's Nest because its dark contemporary fiction feels hand-curated, never algorithmic.
+Finnbalor surfaces One Flew Over the Cuckoo's Nest when dark contemporary fiction should feel editorially chosen, never feed-driven.

 Takeaways